KuzneY2K/fs-journal/notes/10-vue.md

 Rule of thumb is not to exceed 150 lines of code.

 Have to use ref() for reactivity. ref() turns into object that has a .value property.

+In the template when something is double bound, youre telling vue to put the .value on the view automatically.